dmr5bq/cos_docs/help/troubleshoot.rst

 Problem: Libxml installation fails with the error.

-Solution: Xcode Command Line Tools installation is missing or was not successful.Install (or reinstall) XCode.
+Solution: Xcode Command Line Tools installation is missing or was not successful. `Install (or reinstall) XCode <http://railsapps.github.io/xcode-command-line-tools.html>`_.

 **8. High disk watermark [10%] exceeded on ..., shards will be relocated away from this node**